 THE GOAL OF MY SITE

-Over time I intend to refine this resource by adding new resources when they come with a solid recommendation from you, and weeding out any sources with whom you have a negative experience.
+Over time I intend to refine this resource by adding new information and new resources when they come with a solid recommendation from you, and weeding out any sources with whom you have a negative experience.
 With your input we can make this the best source in the world for racing gear.

-If you ever need a hand, have any questions, or most importantly want to share an experience with one of our suppliers, feel free to leave your comment below and I will be more than happy to discuss it with you.
+If you ever need a hand, have any questions, or want to share an experience with one of our suppliers, feel free to leave your comment below and I will be more than happy to discuss it with you.
 If you find a good source that I don’t offer, I definitely want to know about that, as well.